What is Neurofeedback?

 Helping Brain Regulation

 When you give the brain information about itself, it has an enormous capacity for change.
-Neurofeedback makes the information available to the brain almost instantly, and asks it to make adjustments.
+Neurofeedback makes the information available to the brain almost instantly and asks it to make adjustments.
 This gives the brain a greater ability to self-manage or regulate.
-Changing the EEG helps in improved activation, inhibition, cortical stability, while impacting regulatory mechanisms such as the thalamocortical loop.
+Changing the EEG helps in improved activation, inhibition, and cortical stability while impacting regulatory mechanisms such as the thalamocortical loop.
 These functions are fundamental to brain regulation.

 Biofeedback's Not New

-Neurofeedback is built on the foundations of “alpha trainers” from the 1970s, but brain science during the 1990s advanced the field of EEG Neurofeedback, by using information from MRIs, PET scans, and other brain imaging techniques.
+Neurofeedback is built on the foundations of “alpha trainers” from the 1970s.
+Still, brain science during the 1990s advanced the field of EEG Neurofeedback by using information from MRIs, PET scans, and other brain imaging techniques.
 This information has helped in targeting sites for training.

 How Does it Work?